ZhaoYilin/moha/docs/_sources/quickstart_installation.rst.txt

 Compile
 -------
-The moha package can be downloaded on Github by:
+To compile MoHa from the source code, download the package from Github:

     .. code-block:: bash

         gh repo clone ZhaoYilin/moha

-To install the moha package, move to the moha folder and run:
+Next, move to the :file:`moha` folder and run:

     .. code-block:: bash